IMJLA/PsRunspace/docs/en-US/Expand-PsToken.md

 Expand-PsToken
 ```

-Return all tokens nested inside the provided $Code
+Return all tokens nested inside the provided $Code string (not scriptblock)

 ## PARAMETERS